CogitatorTech/infera/CONTRIBUTING.md

 #### Code Style

-- Use the `make format` command to format the code.
+- Use the `make rust-format` command to format the code.

 #### Running Tests

-- Use the `make test` command to run the tests.
+- Use the `make rust-test` and `make test` commands to run the tests.

 #### Running Linters

-- Use the `make lint` command to run the linters.
+- Use the `make rust-lint` command to run the linters.

 #### See Available Commands